abcgz133/ChiSquare_Binning/README.md

 Similarly, time slicing the number of days between the information updated date and the loan disbursement date for data Part3, and calculating the number and frequency.

 # Section 3 Data Wrangling
-Check the outlier of categorical feature and numerical feature
+## 3.1 Check the outlier of categorical feature and numerical feature
 This step is mainly about data filling and checking the concentration ratio of data.
 (1)Check concentration ratio.
 Check the proportion of the maximum value in each feature.
 If the data concentration ratio is greater than 90% and there is no significant difference (i.e. (minority value bad sample rate/maximum value bad sample rate)<=10).
 This indicates excessive concentration rate.
 We need to cancel this feature.
 (2) Check for missing values.
 For categorical or numerical features, if more than 80% are missing, delete them.
 (3) If the missing value is less than 80%, the category feature will be assigned a value of -1, and the numerical feature will be assigned a random non missing value in this column.

+## 3.2 Check monotonicity(detail at Section 4.4)

+## 3.3 Check whether each bin contains both good and bad samples(detail at Section 4.3)

+## 3.2 Single-feature and multi-features analysis(detail at Section 4.6)

 # Section 4 Modeling
 ## 4.1 Basic processing flow